base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-deploy-to-vercel.md

 ## Conclusion

-In this tutorial, you learned how to set up [Vercel]
+In this tutorial, you learned how to deploy a frame with [Vercel] and take advantage of CI/CD.

 ---